maartenbrakkee/rebanna/README.md

 ### Configuration

 Configuration can be done by command-line arguments or through a `.rebanna.js`-file.
-First command-line arguments will be used, followed by settings from the config file.
-Any non set options will be defaulted.
+First, command-line arguments will be used, followed by settings from the config file.
+Any non-set options will be default.

 #### `.rebanna.js` example